 We have undertaken a program of non-clinical research in collaboration with leading research institutions in Australia and the UK.
 The research has focused on understanding the biological mechanism(s) of action for OPAL A at the molecular, cellular and skin levels and understanding the biological basis for the observed attractive safety profile of OPAL A. The findings to date suggest that there are multiple bioactive molecules in OPAL A, which have multiple modes of action, including wound debridement and anti-bacterial activity.
 The scientific results to date also suggest a number of other therapeutic effects; appropriate experimental work is being undertaken to confirm or reject these identified effects.

-The primary centre of research is The Centre for Cell Biology and Cutaneous Research at the Blizard Institute, which is part of Queen Mary University of London.
-The majority of the research to date has been carried out by Dr Giuseppe Trigiante and by a PhD student Sreekanth Vootukuri Reddy under the direction of Professor Michael Philpott, who stepped down from being the Lead at the Centre after commencement of this research so as to be able to spend more time on the Phoenix Eagle Project.
+The primary centre of research since 2010 has been The Centre for Cell Biology and Cutaneous Research at the Blizard Institute, which is part of Queen Mary University of London.
+The majority of the research to date has been carried out by Dr Giuseppe Trigiante and by a PhD student Sreekanth Vootukuri Reddy under the direction of Professor Michael Philpott.
 The enzymatic work was directed by Emeritus Professor Keith Brocklehurst.

 The work at the Blizard Institute arose from findings in work undertaken by Proteomics International of Perth, directed by its founder and CEO Dr Richard Lipscombe.